 We believe that the experience of being in school is the curriculum.
-The way students learn, the wider school environment, behaviour and values all make up the whole experience of being in school.
-Together, they build to an end point where all students have the essential knowledge, skills and attributes they need to prepare them for the opportunities, responsibilities and experiences of life beyond school.
+The way pupils learn, the wider school environment, behaviour and values all make up the whole experience of being in school.
+Together, they build to an end point where all pupils have the essential knowledge, skills and attributes they need to prepare them for the opportunities, responsibilities and experiences of life beyond school.

 The subject curriculum is to be planned and sequenced so that knowledge and skills build on what has been learned before but also prepares learners for what is to come next.
 Learners are to clearly understand why they are learning a topic and the wider context of how it may be important to them.

 Education relies on communication and relationships between teacher & learner and learner & learner.
 The teacher is the main catalyst in creating dialogue and a relationship with what is being taught.
 Their pedagogical approaches are critical in promoting engagement, understanding and fluency within a subject.
 Learning is to be deep, structured and profound to enable retention.

 Teachers must use their professional judgement in teaching, assessing and responding to learning.
 They should be clear about the milestones required to reach ambitious end points and must ensure feedback mechanisms are successful in continuously improving learning and developing expertise.

 The language of learning must be consistent across subject areas and widely understood by all learners and teachers.
 Subjects use language structures and vocabulary that promote scholastic excellence and this is understood and employed well by pupils.

 It is critical to work with primary partners to ensure there is a clear understanding and appreciation of what has been taught at KS2 and what needs consolidating rather than re-teaching in early KS3 learning.